Embrace the new body you share with your baby.

 TRUST: Self-affirmation doesn’t just happen.
 Increase your confidence in your ability to give birth by actively choosing to believe in yourself and your body.
 You know exactly what you’re doing.

 What if you continue to have trouble getting your mind around your new, ever-changing body?
 Know that you’re not alone.
 The first few months of pregnancy are a time of tremendous change, driven by hormones and emotions.
-Worries can crop up along the way: lack of control over how your body looks, fear of losing your attractiveness, anxieties about labor, fear of the pain of giving birth, sacrifice in lifestyle now and in the future … the list can go on.
-Stop, take a breath and keep that "mountaintop goal" (that first moment when you will hold your newborn in your arms) in sight.
-There’s no doubt that, with every passing day, you will feel bigger because you are growing not just in pounds but in strength and femininity, too.
+Worries can crop up along the way: Lack of control about how your body looks, fear of losing your attractiveness, anxieties about labor, fear of the pain of giving birth, sacrifice in lifestyle now and in the future . . . the list can go on.
+Stop, take a breath, and keep that "mountaintop goal" (that first moment when you will hold your newborn in your arms) in sight.
+There’s no doubt that, with every passing day, you will feel bigger because you are growing not just in pounds, but in strength and as a person, too.
 Make it a habit to let your hands rest on your pregnant belly and, in that quiet moment, consider all that is happening inside your body.
 Know that the life you feel at your fingertips is worth the gain.